WELCOME TO LAUGHTERLOG

 Our aim is to be regarded as the definitive source about 20th century comedy on the internet – providing the most detailed, well organised and accurate information anywhere.

-Check out such radio greats as Charlie McCarthy, Big & Stinker, the residents of Allen’s Alley, the visitors to McCackie Mansion, Ron & Eth, Eccles & Bluebottle, Julian & Sandy, Lady Constance de Coverlet and the stingy 39-year-old with baby blue eyes and a funny walk.
+Hear about such radio greats as Charlie McCarthy, Big & Stinker, the residents of Allen’s Alley, the folk at McCackie Mansion, Ron & Eth, Eccles & Bluebottle, Julian & Sandy, Lady Constance de Coverlet and the stingy 39-year-old with baby blue eyes and a funny walk.

-We’ll also be keeping track of relevent new releases of books, CDs and dvds (via the WHAT’S OUT tab at the top of this page).
+We’ll also be keeping track of relevant new releases of books, CDs and dvds (via the WHAT’S OUT tab at the top of this page).
 But remember, Laughterlog is an information site, not an excuse for selling stuff (to actually buy copies … go to your local store or check out Amazon or ebay).
-The only things you can purchase from us are a handful of SPECIAL ITEMS we’ve produced over the years (again, check out the relevent tab above).
+The only things you can purchase from us are the handful of SPECIAL ITEMS we’ve produced over the years (again, check out the relevant tab above).

 As Laughterlog continues to grow, your suggestions and contributions are welcome – see the CONTACT US page.